lemeow125/Notes/blog/Sunsetting Bookstack.md

 Starting October 14, All URLs from my [Bookstack](https://github.com/BookStackApp/BookStack) [instance](https://bookstack.06222001.xyz/) from blogs and guides will redirect [here](https://resources.06222001.xyz/).
 I will be archiving the legacy site and will now mainly be using this [Docusaurus](https://docusaurus.io/) instance.

-You can still find the exact blog posts, guides, and bookmarks in the site's sidebar, kept up to date on whatever shenanigans I come across.
+You can still find the exact blog posts, guides, and bookmarks in the [Docs](https://resources.06222001.xyz/docs) section, kept up to date on whatever shenanigans I come across.
 ![](_resources/Sunsetting%20Bookstack/0cff0fe00faf2fe3e08790bc07d11844_MD5.jpeg)

 The export function to `.pdf` and `.md` files from [Bookstack](https://github.com/BookStackApp/BookStack) will no longer be available.
 In its place are [GitHub](https://github.com/lemeow125/Notes) and [Gitea](https://git.06222001.xyz/keannu125/Notes) repositories which you can use to download the site in its entirety or a select few resources such as the guides.